Last updated on June 5th, 2026 at 11:53 pm

-This post may contain affiliate links meaning I might earn a small commission if you click on the link to make a purchase but it doesn’t cost you anything.
+This post may contain affiliate links, meaning I might earn a small commission if you click on the link to make a purchase, but it doesn’t cost you anything.
 Thanks for your support!

 Let’s get started!

-Weekend Getaway from Hong Kong List
+Weekend Trips from Hong Kong List

 1) Shenzhen